coder/backstage-plugins/plugins/auth-backend-module-coder-provider/README.md

 Backend authentication module for integrating Coder OAuth2 with Backstage's native authentication system.

 > [!NOTE]
-> This module provides OAuth2 authentication for accessing Coder resources through Backstage.
-It integrates with Backstage's standard auth system and is designed to work with the `@coder/backstage-plugin-coder` frontend plugin.
+> This module is designed to work with the `@coder/backstage-plugin-coder` frontend plugin.
+It registers Coder as an OAuth2 provider using Backstage's New Backend System.

 ## Features

-- **Native Backstage Auth Integration**: Registers Coder as an OAuth2 provider using Backstage's standard authentication system
-- **Resource Access Provider**: Provides authenticated access to Coder API for workspace management
-- **User Profile Fetching**: Automatically retrieves user information from Coder's API
-- **Secure Token Management**: Handles OAuth2 token exchange and refresh using industry-standard practices

-## Architecture

-This module uses Backstage's New Backend System (NBS) and registers with the `authProvidersExtensionPoint`.
-It provides:
+- Native Backstage auth integration using `authProvidersExtensionPoint`

-- OAuth2 authorization flow (`/api/auth/coder/start`)
+- OAuth2 authorization flow for Coder API access
-- Token exchange and validation
-- User profile fetching from Coder's `/api/v2/users/me` endpoint
+- Automatic user profile fetching from Coder's `/api/v2/users/me` endpoint
-- Session management through Backstage's auth system
+- Session management with token persistence and refresh

 ## Installation